Wildcat's Revenge: Conversion

 Hersheypark announced in July 2022 that Wildcat was scheduled to close permanently on July 31, 2022.
 Family members of Nicholas Pantalone, who had been one of the ride's operators before his death in 2013, were present on Wildcat's final ride.
 Following the announcement, the park posted on Twitter, "Any suggestions on what we could do with 3,100 feet of wooden track?"
 Rocky Mountain Construction (RMC) replied on Twitter stating, "We have a few ideas...".
 This led to speculation that RMC would rebuild the retired ride.
 RMC had previously rebuilt several wooden coasters, such as Twisted Colossus at Six Flags Magic Mountain, Twisted Timbers at Kings Dominion, and Wicked Cyclone at Six Flags New England; according to The York Dispatch, these rebuilds "might be a model for the closing Wildcat".
 At the time, a spokesperson for Hersheypark refused to confirm rumors of Wildcat's future, saying: "We will share details on what's next before the end of" 2022.
+Workers began dismantling the existing ride immediately after it closed.

 On November 2, 2022, Hersheypark confirmed that RMC was converting Wildcat into a hybrid roller coaster called Wildcat's Revenge.
 The ride would utilize the existing wooden infrastructure accompanied by steel track, with an expected opening in 2023.
-Hersheypark also began selling 160 pieces of wood, salvaged from the original GCI coaster, at a gift shop just outside the park.
+Hersheypark began selling 160 pieces of wood, salvaged from the original GCI coaster, at a gift shop just outside the park that November.
+During the design process, Hersheypark dictated the parameters for the ride to RMC, such as height, length, and number of inversions.
+RMC and Hersheypark workers collaborated to determine which elements should be included in the ride, eventually deciding upon four inversions: an underflip, zero-g stall, and two rolls.

 Installation of trackwork began on November 9.
 The next week, Hersheypark publicly displayed the front car of one of Wildcat's Revenge's new trains at the International Association of Amusement Parks and Attractions Expo in Orlando, Florida.
+Parts of the existing support structure were removed to make way for the installation of RMC's I-Box track, though the supports at the border of the park, along Hersheypark Drive, were retained.
 Installation of the first inversion—the underflip, which used some of the old lift hill's structure—began in mid-December 2022 and was completed the next month.
+Hersheypark released a video of a simulated ride on Wildcat's Revenge in February 2023.
+The top of the lift hill was installed on April 17, 2023, and the final inversions were being installed by the end of the month.
+Test runs of WIldcat's Revenge commenced in mid-May 2023, and Hersheypark announced the ride's final opening date shortly afterward.
+The ride opened on June 2, 2023, following a soft opening for members of the media the previous day.
+Wildcat's Revenge was the first roller coaster in Pennsylvania to be converted into an RMC hybrid coaster.